 Where is Mount Everest Located?

 First of all, Mt.
-Everest & Mount Everest’s name is the same and it lies in Asia, so don’t get confused.
+Everest & Mount Everest name is similar and it lies in Asia, so don’t get confused.
 Likewise, Mount Everest is located in the North-east of Nepal & south-central Tibet of China.
 More precisely Everest is located at 27.59°N and 86.55°E according to China’s National Surveying and mapping Administration in 2005, but now it’s showing 27.9881°N and 86.9250°E. (which is true?)

 Where is Mount Everest in Nepal Map?